6 Ways To Spot A Payday Loan Scam

 5. You haven’t received a validation notice in the mail

 Anyone representing a collection agency and attempting to collect an outstanding debt must send a validation letter to the debtor by law.
-This letter informs borrowers that they can dispute the debt within 30 days and specifies the amount of money owed and to whom you must pay it.
+This letter informs borrowers that they can dispute the debt within 30 days and specifies the amount of money owed and to whom they must pay it.

 If you have not received any such letter in the mail, you’re probably looking at a scam.